Stanford-Urban-Water-Policy-Innovation/Articulate/README.md

 **(ii) Software Inputs**

-The software takes both string and csv inputs.
-There are two distinct csv inputs: (1) a csv file that contains the code necessary to extract items of information from the search results and (2) a csv file containing the websites to be searched.
-The rest of the inputs are string inputs.
-This includes the search words, Developer Keys, terms to exclude, terms search as “or terms” (“or terms” are terms that could also be included in a search, but do not necessarily need to be present i.e. water or snow), the date range, the date step size (the date step size is the time interval to be use in the representation of results), and the name of the database in which the information should be created.
-All of these are input using a GUI.
+Articulate requires a set of comma-separated-values (csv) and string inputs.
+There is one distinct csv input: a csv file that contains the specific news websites to be searched and the code to access each website-specific dictionary necessary to extract items of information from the search results.
+This file also includes an "ALL" row which is required to run the script and is always the last row of the input file.
+String inputs include: (1) Developer Key(s), (2) the search terms, (3) terms to include, (4) terms searched as “or terms” (“or terms” are terms that could also be included in a search, but do not necessarily need to be present i.e. water or snow), (5) the date range of interest, (6) the date step size (the date step size is the time interval to be used in the representation of results), and (7) the name of the database in which the information should be stored.
+It should be noted that all terms in the query are case sensitive (search, include, and or terms).
+All of these are input either using a GUI (Articulate.py) or directly in the script (Articulate_script.py).

 **(iii) Software Outputs**